 Sweet Potato, Cauliflower and Peanut Stew

 It’s also super adaptable, meaning you can use up any leftover veggies in the fridge or swap out for your favourite ingredients.

-Change the cauliflower for another vegetable–broccoli, all kinds of squashes, courgette or mushroom work great.
+You could change the cauliflower for another vegetable, broccoli, all kinds of squashes, courgette, or mushroom work great.
 Peppers also work very well, especially if they are roasted and charred beforehand.

-Like a bit more heat in your dish?
-Add in extra chillies for a super spiced kick!
+If you like a bit more heat in your dish, add in extra chillies for a super spiced kick!

-Toast some coconut instead of the added peanuts on top or combine them both together for a great alternative topping.
+Try replacing the coconut milk and/or yoghurt with your favourite plant based alternative, and some toasted coconut instead of the peanuts on top, or combine them both together for a great alternative topping.

+Sweet Potato, Cauliflower and Peanut Stew